 Hi everyone, Jessica here sending you a warm greeting!
-I completed this project months ago, but just hadn’t gotten around to posting it.
 If there is one area of our home which I wish we would have configured differently when we were designing it, it would be the pantry.
 Although deep, it is quite narrow.
 My husband being 6’4″ has a bit of a struggle when he goes in there!
-He typically makes some type of disgruntled sound as he maneuvers his body in weird positions to reach something on a back shelf.

-Don’t get me wrong, there’s actually quite a bit of storage room, but it is tucked way in the back in a space that sits under our stairwell.
-This is good for housing supplies and emergency canned goods, but it is not practical for everyday use.
+Don’t get me wrong, there’s actually quite an open space for storage, but it is tucked way in the back and under our stairwell.
+This is good for housing cleaning supplies and emergency canned goods, but it is not practical for everyday use.
 You literally have to crawl on all fours to access it.

-With a family of 6, we are constantly cleaning up messes and spills.
-Having a good stash of paper towels at our disposal is very useful.
-In an effort to use every inch of our pantry wisely, I decided to create this paper towel holder on a narrow strip of wall at the very entrance of our pantry.
-It has been one of the BEST and easiest projects I have done.
+In an effort to use every inch of our pantry wisely, I created this paper towel holder on a narrow strip of wall at the very entrance of our pantry.
+It has been one of the best and easiest projects I have done in our home.

-Here is the wall before.
+Below is a before picture of the wall.
 As you can see, there’s not a whole lot of room available since we have shelving on both sides of the pantry.
 So creating a vertical holder was the ideal way to go.

 Let’s Get Started